William Akio

-William Akio (born 23 July 1998) is a South Sudanese professional footballer who plays as a forward for Marconi Stallions FC of the Australian Championship and the South Sudan national team.
+William Akio (born 23 July 1998) is a professional footballer who plays as a forward for the Greenville Triumph in USL League One.
+Born in Kenya and raised in Canada, he plays for the South Sudan national team.

 Early life

 Akio was born in a refugee camp in Nairobi, Kenya to South Sudanese parents who had fled the Second Sudanese Civil War.
 He later immigrated to Canada with his family, where he grew up in Calgary.

 Club career

 Early career

 In 2016, Akio attended the Southern Alberta Institute of Technology, where he scored eighteen goals in nineteen appearances over two years.
 In 2018, he transferred to the University of Texas Rio Grande Valley, where he went on to score eighteen goals in 41 appearances.
 Akio played for Calgary Foothills in USL League Two from 2017 to 2019, scoring 13 goals in 29 games, adding another 1 goal in 6 playoff games.
 In 2019, he scored 11 goals in 12 appearances.